ramp-eu/JS2SF/docs/RoseAP_ConfigurationGuide.md

-## Configuration of the robot input and outputs
+## Configuration file of the Connectivity RoseAP

 ​		 (RoseAP.xml)